 If you’re injured in a traffic collision because a vehicle in the accident – or a vehicle part – was defective, what are your rights and options?
+Can a product liability lawyer help?
 These accidents happen frequently, so keep reading.

 The cause of most traffic accidents is negligent or careless driving.
 In the typical traffic crash, fault and liability will be assigned to one or both motorists.

 But what if a collision happens and neither motorist was careless or negligent?
 When no one was negligent, crash investigators start looking at the vehicles and vehicle parts for defects.

 CAN A LAWYER HELP?

 In Louisiana, where can traffic injury victims turn – if they know or suspect that a defective vehicle or vehicle part is the reason they’ve been injured?

 Discuss your case at once with an experienced, reliable New Orleans product liability attorney.
 It won’t cost you anything to learn how the law applies in your own circumstances.

 If you have grounds to pursue a product liability claim, your lawyer will provide sound legal advice and aggressive representation.

 ARE DEFECTIVE PARTS AND VEHICLES A GROWING CONCERN?